vendasta/weblate/docs/admin/management.rst

 .. django-admin:: install_addon --addon ADDON <project|project/component>

-Installs an addon to a set of components.
+Installs an add-on to a set of components.

 .. django-admin-option:: --addon ADDON

-   Name of the addon to install.
+   Name of the add-on to install.
 For example ``weblate.gettext.customize``.

 .. django-admin-option:: --configuration CONFIG

-   JSON encoded configuration of an addon.
+   JSON encoded configuration of an add-on.

 .. django-admin-option:: --update

-   Update the existing addon configuration.
+   Update the existing add-on configuration.

-You can either define which project or component to install the addon in (for example ``weblate/application``), or use ``--all`` to include all existing components.
+You can either define which project or component to install the add-on in (for example ``weblate/application``), or use ``--all`` to include all existing components.

 To install :ref:`addon-weblate.gettext.customize` for all components: